Martyrs of Zenta

 On the morning of 27 October 1683 at the San Miguel Fort in the Zenta Valley, the priests Pedro Ortiz de Zárate and Giovanni Antonio Solinas celebrated Mass and were with eighteen lay people, including some of the converted indigenous peoples, when they were suddenly surrounded and ambushed by almost one hundred and fifty of the natives.
 The natives, feigning a peaceful approach at the newly constructed chapel of Saint Mary, suddenly attacked and killed them.
 The group was slain with spears and axes, and their remains were dismembered and their heads severed.
 The mutilated corpses were discovered the following day by those eyewitnesses who narrated the incident.

+Solinas killed as depicted in an 1837 print.

 The deaths of the twenty massacred came at a time when many tribes were waging war against each other and any missionary was often found in the middle of such conflicts since many of their apostolates often created greater problems for some tribes and only heightened existing tensions.

 For a little while, until the day of their martyrdom, the priests had been awaiting the return of their priestly companion Diego Ruiz, who was returning from Salta with a convoy of provisions for the group.
 In the meantime, they had taken the opportunity to make short missionary trips in the surrounding area while they were settled there.
 However, they had an unexpected visit of around five hundred Tobas and Mocovíes, fully armed and with their bodies totally painted as they used to do for a party or a war.
 Those people approached desiring better communication and harmony, however, the priests began to believe that the benevolence was faked and that they were more than likely going to die.
 As the indigenous assailants surrounded the chapel on that 26 October, the following morning would see them kill the entire group after the two priests celebrated Mass and continued their usual work of distributing food and other items as they preached.
 As the afternoon approached, they were preparing to teach catechism as they were slain with spears, axes, darts, and other weapons before they were beheaded.